koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 ---------------

 <!-- note
-This is the description cited from Desclarative section in the official website of React.
+This is the description cited from the Desclarative section in the official website of React.

-The documentation says that "Declarative views make your code more predictable and easier to debug" We cal also see declarative programming in other programming languages.
+The documentation says that "Declarative views make your code more predictable and easier to debug"
+TODO: something

+We can also see declarative programming in other programming languages.
 -->

 # Declarative in React